STCE Newsletter

 See http://stce.be/newsletter/GNSS_final.pdf for some more explanations; for more information, see https://gnss.be/SpaceWeather

-To register for a course or lecture, check the page of the STCE Space Weather Education Center: https://www.stce.be/SWEC
+To register for a course and check the seminar details, surf to the STCE Space Weather Education Center: https://www.stce.be/SWEC

 If you want your event in the STCE newsletter, contact us: stce_coordination at stce.be